Properties of water: Water, ice, and vapor

 Within the Earth's atmosphere and surface, the liquid phase is the most common and is the form that is generally denoted by the word "water".
 The solid phase of water is known as ice and commonly takes the structure of hard, amalgamated crystals, such as ice cubes, or loosely accumulated granular crystals, like snow.
 Aside from common hexagonal crystalline ice, other crystalline and amorphous phases of ice are known.
 The gaseous phase of water is known as water vapor (or steam).
 Visible steam and clouds are formed from minute droplets of water suspended in the air.

 Water also forms a supercritical fluid.
-The critical temperature is 647 K and the critical pressure is 22.064 MPa.
+The critical point is at a temperature of 647 K and a pressure of 22.064 MPa.
 In nature, this only rarely occurs in extremely hostile conditions.
 A likely example of naturally occurring supercritical water is in the hottest parts of deep water hydrothermal vents, in which water is heated to the critical temperature by volcanic plumes and the critical pressure is caused by the weight of the ocean at the extreme depths where the vents are located.
 This pressure is reached at a depth of about 2200 meters: much less than the mean depth of the ocean (3800 meters).